- Recreation Services

 Borrowing Books from Other Libraries

-ILL service is available to BRPL patrons with charges less than $10 on their card.
+ILL service is available to BRPL cardholders with charges less than $10 on their account.
 ILL materials may be requested in three ways: (1) by visiting the Information Desk at either the Downtown Library or the Spanish River Library, (2) by contacting the Instructional Services Department by telephone, or (3) by completing the Interlibrary Loan Request Form located on the library's website (www.bocalibrary.org).

 A request for an ILL must include a complete bibliographic description of the item desired.
 The submission of an ILL request constitutes an agreement on the part of the patron to pay any overdue charges, to pay for any charges for lost or damaged materials, to pay any processing charges, and to pay for any ILL charges imposed by the lending library.
 If, after a reasonable effort, a requested item cannot be obtained, the patron will be notified that their request has been cancelled as unfilled.
 A patron may resubmit a request for an unfilled item after the passage of 90 days of the time of the original request.